Your Passport to Global Affairs

 Monday, December 2: "Are We Embedded In a New Cold War?
 Will Russia Win?"
 Ian J. Brzezinski leads the Brzezinski Group, which provides strategic insight and advice to commercial and government clients, and is a Senior Fellow at the Atlantic Council’s Brent Scowcroft Center on Strategy and Security.

-Monday, December 9: Special Live Book Discussion with Middle East Expert Steven Cook: "The End of Ambition: America’s Past, Present and Future in the Middle East".
-Cook is the Eni Enrico Mattei Senior Fellow for Middle East and Africa Studies at the Council on Foreign Relations.
-Watch for a special invitation!
+Monday, December 9: “The End of Ambition: America’s Past, Present and Future in the Middle East”, Steven Cook, the Eni Enrico Mattei Senior Fellow for Middle East and Africa Studies, Council on Foreign Relations.

 2025 Lectures